ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/include/with-session-query.js.markdown

 {PANEL: Include time series when making a query}

 In this example, we retrieve a document using `session.query`
-and _include_ its time series entries from time series "HeartRates".
+and _include_ entries from the document's "HeartRates" time series.

 {CODE-TABS}
 {CODE-TAB:nodejs:Query include_1@documentExtensions\timeSeries\client-api\includeWithQuery.js /}